What modern day country is Babylon?

 In antiquity, Babylon was renowned for its architectural marvels, including the Hanging Gardens of Babylon, which were considered one of the Seven Wonders of the Ancient World.
 The city was a hub of culture, learning, and trade, playing a significant role in shaping the history of the region.

-From a biblical perspective, Babylon holds a prominent place in the Old Testament, featuring prominently in the narratives of the Israelites and their interactions with the Babylonian empire.
-The city is mentioned numerous times in the Bible, often in the context of historical events and prophetic writings.
+Babylon is mentioned numerous times in the Bible, often in the context of historical events and prophetic writings.
 The Book of Daniel, in particular, contains accounts of the Israelites' exile in Babylon and the interactions between the Babylonian rulers and figures such as Daniel and Nebuchadnezzar.

-The significance of Babylon in biblical prophecy is noteworthy, as it is often associated with themes of hubris, pride, and the downfall of powerful empires.
+Babylon is often associated with themes of hubris, pride, and the downfall of powerful empires.
 In the Book of Revelation, Babylon is depicted symbolically as a representation of a corrupt and oppressive system opposed to God's kingdom.
-This symbolic portrayal has sparked various interpretations and discussions regarding the spiritual and geopolitical implications of Babylon throughout history.

 In modern times, the ancient city of Babylon has been the subject of archaeological exploration and restoration efforts.
 The Iraqi government, in collaboration with international organizations, has worked to preserve and showcase the historical and cultural heritage of the site.
 In 2019, Babylon was designated as a UNESCO World Heritage Site, underscoring its global significance and the need to safeguard its historical legacy for future generations.